abhayluva/gateway-stream/README.md

-This is live streaming library which is based on wowza platform www.wowza.com
+This is "Laravel" live streaming library which is based on wowza platform www.wowza.com

 1 - install php library